ncats/translator-workflows/OrangeQ1_PPI_Network/README.md

 -----

 *Note that the subqueries above can be parameterized in various ways in their implementation (e.g. faceting specific taxa for cross-species expansion, using different network-based metrics to define 'interactors', selecting different knowledge sources or routes to retrieve a particular data type).
-Different combinations of parameters can be explored using different notebooks in this directory*
+Different combinations of parameters can be explored using different notebooks in this directory.*